Brighton and the South Downs: Fun, Sun, and Chalky Walks

 Along the way, walkers may stumble upon some mysterious chalk art.
 Since prehistoric times, locals have scratched away the topsoil from these hills to expose the chalk underneath.
 The Long Man of Wilmington depicts the outline of a man holding what looks like two staves, one on either side.
 At 230 feet tall, he is one of the largest representations of a human being anywhere.
 I've been told he's a sun god opening the doors of heaven, or a marker for monks on a pilgrimage trail.

 Arundel Castle, west of Brighton, is the home of the Duke of Norfolk.
-This Neo-Gothic creation of the late 19th-century has straight-out-of-a-storybook appeal — gorgeous interiors and delightful gardens, particularly the new Earl's Garden, based on 17th-century designs.
+This Neo-Gothic creation of the late 19th-century has straight-out-of-a-storybook appeal — gorgeous interiors and delightful gardens, particularly the relatively new Earl's Garden, based on 17th-century designs.
 But the place feels pompous to me — even for a castle — and the opulent interiors offer a somewhat off-putting taste of England's affection for its outmoded nobility.
-Still, when do you have the opportunity to hang out in the digs of a duke?
+Still, how often do you have the opportunity to hang out in the digs of a duke?

 In the 1930s, a local farmer found the remains of a Roman palace on his land.
 Wary of archaeologists, he didn't disclose his find until 1960.
 The ensuing excavation turned up Fishbourne Roman Palace, about an hour west of Brighton.
 The highlight here are the well-preserved floor mosaics, nearly 2,000 years old and still in their original location.

 When you're done with the must-see sights, relax in Brighton.
 While most English cities keep their stiff upper lip, Brighton knows how to let loose, just as it has for the last two centuries.